 Impacted wisdom teeth can be removed on the NHS.
-Your dentist may perform the procedure or may refer you to a dentist with a special interest or to a hospital's oral and maxillofacial unit.
+Your dentist may perform the procedure, or may refer you to a dentist with a special interest or a hospital's oral and maxillofacial unit.

-You will usually have to pay a (band 2) charge of £51.30 for wisdom tooth removal.
-If you are referred to a hospital for NHS treatment, you will not have to pay a charge.
+You'll usually have to pay a charge for wisdom tooth removal.
+If you're referred to a hospital for NHS treatment, you won't have to pay a charge.

 Your dentist can also refer you for private wisdom teeth treatment if you wish.